 Short course Negotiation in Humanitarian Crises

-Registration deadline11 May 2020
+Registration deadline3 May 2021

-- Identify the frame and principles on which Humanitarian Negotiation is based
+- Identify the frame and principles on which humanitarian negotiation is based

-- Identify one’s personal style as negotiator
+- Discover one’s personal style as negotiator

-Prof. Karl BLANCHET, Geneva Centre for Education and Research in Humanitarian Action (CERAH), a joint Centre of the University of Geneva and the Graduate Institute of International and Development Studies (IHEID), Geneva
+Prof. Karl BLANCHET, Geneva Centre of Humanitarian Studies, a joint Centre of the University of Geneva and the Graduate Institute of International and Development Studies (IHEID), Geneva

 One of very few courses focused on negotiation, it allows humanitarian programme managers to develop skills to enable them to successfully negotiate with a multitude of actors.
 Through lectures and case studies, participants learn to design a negotiation strategy that is adapted to a specific context and takes into account short, mid-and long-term outcomes.